afetit/fetal-mri-segmentation/README.md

 ### **Introduction**

 Here, we contribute an automated system based on deep neural networks for fast and sensitive tissue segmentation of fetal brain MRI.
-Our framework was developed, refined, and evaluated on 249 fetal scans acquired at gestational ages 21 – 38 weeks.
-Data used to develop the framework was obtained from the **Developing Human Connectome Project (DHCP)** (http://www.developingconnectome.org/), which aims to make major scientific progress by creating the first 4-dimensional connectome of the developing brain.
+Our system was developed, refined, and evaluated on 249 fetal scans acquired at gestational ages 21 – 38 weeks.
+Data used to develop the system was obtained from the **Developing Human Connectome Project (DHCP)** (http://www.developingconnectome.org/), which aims to make major scientific progress by creating the first 4-dimensional connectome of the developing brain.

-Currently, the framework takes volumetric T2-weighted MRI (NIfTI files) as input, and returns back tissue segmentation maps for cortical grey matter.
-There are two core components to our framework:
+Currently, the system takes volumetric T2-weighted MRI (NIfTI files) as input, and returns back tissue segmentation maps for cortical grey matter.
+There are two core components to our system:

 A **brain detection network (BDN)** that detects regions of the scan that do not correspond to zero-pixel background or outlier tissue class.
 Output of the BDN can then be used as a region-of-interest (ROI) mask for the subsequent segmentation network.